BelledonneCommunications/linphone-sdk/README.md

 ## Upgrading your SDK

-Simply re-invoking `cmake --build --preset=<PRESET>` in your build directory should update your SDK.
+Simply re-invoking `cmake --build <BUILD DIRECTORY>` in your build directory should update your SDK.
 If compilation fails, you may need to rebuilding everything by erasing your build directory and restarting your build as explained above.

 ## Customizing the build